A Look Inside the Nigerian Pavilion at La Biennale di Venezia

 An Afro-Brazilian heritage symposium and workshop

-This opportunity is open to diverse practitioners, including artists, architects, artisans, performers, and other makers and thinkers.
-Participants will be involved in a symposium discussing issues around preserving the urban fabric of the Afro-Brazilian community on Lagos Island.
-In response to this discussion, participants will propose alternative realities through collaging, drawing and experimenting on top of archival and current photographs of Afro-Brazilian architecture in Lagos.
-Finally, the participants will play a prototype of “Anti-Monopoly: Brazilian Quarters” - a board game where players win by preserving the most Afro-Brazilian buildings in Lagos Island.
+This opportunity was open to diverse practitioners, including artists, architects, artisans, performers, and other makers and thinkers.
+Participants were involved in a symposium discussing issues around preserving the urban fabric of the Afro-Brazilian community on Lagos Island.
+In response to this discussion, participants proposed alternative realities through collaging, drawing and experimenting on top of archival and current photographs of Afro-Brazilian architecture in Lagos.
+Finally, participants played a prototype of “Anti-Monopoly: Brazilian Quarters” - a board game where players win by preserving the most Afro-Brazilian buildings in Lagos Island.
 Instead of developing land, you restore buildings; instead of paying rent, you pay visiting fees; instead of going bankrupt, you run out of the preservation budget.
 Through this playful process of world-building, participants interrogate issues of preserving the cultural memory of the relationship between Lagos and Brazil.

 Read More